 - 2.1.
 Members are requested to recommend to Full Council to: - i.
-Approve the full business case as detailed in appendices 1-4. - ii.
+Approve the full business case as detailed in appendices 1-3. - ii.
 Approve a Community Infrastructure Levy (CIL) allocation up to £9.06m for the capital build. - iii.
-Authorise the Director Finance to secure alternative funding where CIL is not available, in consultation with the Chair of Finance and Assets Committee (as detailed in section 5) - iv.
+Approve alternative funding through internal borrowing where CIL is not available as detailed in section 5. - iv.
 Secure provision of a partner to manage fishing rights on the site as set out in section 4.4. - v.
-Approve the future operating model of the Bereavement Centre as set out in section 4.8.
+Delegate authority to Director Operations to appoint a client-side Project Manager to oversee the project. - vi.
+Approve the future operating model of the Crematorium as set out in section 4.8.